steven851007/XcodeMergeDriver/README.md

 1: Download the latest version from the [Release page](https://github.com/steven851007/XcodeMergeDriver/releases) and put the XcodeMergeDriver executable into your project folder.

-- Alternatively, check out the project and build it on your local machine
+ 	Alternatively, check out the project and build it on your local machine.

 2: Define XcodeMergeDriver as a custom merge driver.
 We can do this in the .git/config file: